NVIDIA/aistore/README.md

 NOTE: there must be a 1-to-1 relationship between `fspath` and an underlying local filesystem.
 Note as well that this may be not the case for the development environments where multiple mountpaths are allowed to coexist within a single filesystem (e.g., tmpfs).

-DFC REST API makes it possible to list, add, remove, enable, and disable a `fspath` (and, therefore, the corresponding local filesystem) at runtime.
-Filesystem's health checker (FSHC) monitors the health of all local filesystems: a filesystem that "accumulates" I/O errors will be disabled and taken out, as far as the DFC built-in mechanism of object distribution.
+AIStore REST API makes it possible to list, add, remove, enable, and disable a `fspath` (and, therefore, the corresponding local filesystem) at runtime.
+Filesystem's health checker (FSHC) monitors the health of all local filesystems: a filesystem that "accumulates" I/O errors will be disabled and taken out, as far as the AIStore built-in mechanism of object distribution.
 For further details about FSHC and filesystem REST API, please [see FSHC readme](./health/fshc.md).

 Warning: as of the version 1.2, all changes done via REST API are not persistent.

 ### Disabling extended attributes

-To make sure that DFC does not utilize xattrs, configure "checksum"="none" and "versioning"="none" for all targets in a DFC cluster.
-This can be done via the [common configuration "part"](dfc/setup/config.sh) that'd be further used to deploy the cluster.
+To make sure that AIStore does not utilize xattrs, configure "checksum"="none" and "versioning"="none" for all targets in a AIStore cluster.
+This can be done via the [common configuration "part"](ais/setup/config.sh) that'd be further used to deploy the cluster.

 ### Enabling HTTPS

-To switch from HTTP protocol to an encrypted HTTPS, configure "use_https"="true" and modify "server_certificate" and "server_key" values so they point to your OpenSSL cerificate and key files respectively (see [DFC configuration](dfc/setup/config.sh)).
+To switch from HTTP protocol to an encrypted HTTPS, configure "use_https"="true" and modify "server_certificate" and "server_key" values so they point to your OpenSSL cerificate and key files respectively (see [AIStore configuration](ais/setup/config.sh)).

 ### Filesystem Health Checker

 Default installation enables filesystem health checker component called FSHC.
-FSHC can be also disabled via section "fschecker" of the [configuration](dfc/setup/config.sh).
+FSHC can be also disabled via section "fschecker" of the [configuration](ais/setup/config.sh).

 When enabled, FSHC gets notified on every I/O error upon which it performs extensive checks on the corresponding local filesystem.
 One possible outcome of this health-checking process is that FSHC disables the faulty filesystems leaving the target with one filesystem less to distribute incoming data.